HTM Spotlight: Paul Moore, Cybersecurity Hero

 Paul explains, “The focus on patient safety and mission-critical care aligns closely with where I am at in my life.
 Any time we can affect a patient’s well-being – whether it’s making sure that equipment is available for tests or ensuring software works properly for care providers to save a life – that’s a huge win for my career.”

-Life as a Technician Before Healthcare
+Life as a Technician Before HTM

 Paul spent many years working in the areas of business continuity, disaster recovery, and finance.
 He’s written code and systems for financial organizations, financial products, and the banking industry.